 What happens to metabolism during fasting is that the body turns to other resources for energy, stimulates greater amounts of various hormones, and our resting metabolic rate can increase.

-From the research, it doesn’t seem that intermittent fasting interferes with metabolism, but rather makes it more efficient.
+The research suggests that intermittent fasting doesn’t interfere with metabolism but rather makes it more efficient.

-Signs of a slow metabolism can be things like weight gain, low energy levels, feeling cold, finding it hard to lose weight, as well as other things like problems with skin, hair, and nails, having difficulty concentrating, headaches, low mood, and cravings.
+Signs of a slow metabolism can be things like weight gain, low energy levels, feeling cold, finding it hard to lose weight, and other things like problems with skin, hair, and nails, difficulty concentrating, headaches, low mood, and cravings.

 1. Patterson RE, Sears DD.
 Metabolic Effects of Intermittent Fasting.
 Annu Rev Nutr.
 2017 Aug 21;37:371–93.